-2. Primary/Secondary IDE connectors (40-1 pin IDE1/IDE2)
+3. IDE connectors (two 40-1 pin PRI_IDE/SEC_IDE)

-This connector supports the provided UltraATA/100/66/33 IDE hard disk ribbon cable.
-Connect the cable's blue connector to the primary (recommended) or secondary IDE connector, then connect the gray connector to the UltraATA/100/66/33 slave device (hard disk drive) and the black connector to the UltraATA/100/66/33 master device.
-It is recommended that you connect non-UltraATA/100/66/33 devices to the secondary IDE connector.
-If you install two hard disks, you must configure the second drive as a slave device by setting its jumper accordingly.
+This connector supports the provided UltraDMA/100/66 IDE hard disk ribbon cable.
+Connect the cable's blue connector to the primary (recommended) or secondary IDE connector, then connect the gray connector to the UltraDMA/100/66 slave device (hard disk drive) and the black connector to the UltraDMA/100/66 master device.
+It is recommended that you connect non-UltraDMA/100/66 devices to the secondary IDE connector.

+If you install only one hard disk, configure the drive as a master device by setting its jumper accordingly.
+If you install two hard disks, you must configure the second drive as a slave device.
 Refer to the hard disk documentation for the jumper settings.
 BIOS supports specific device bootup.
-If you have more than two UltraATA/100/66/33 devices, purchase another UltraATA/100/66/33 cable.
+If you have more than two UltraDMA/100/66 devices, purchase another UltraDMA/100/66 cable.
 You may configure two hard disks to be both master devices with two ribbon cables - one for the primary IDE connector and another for the secondary IDE connector.